Diane McBain: Career

-Attack
+McBain appeared in Jake and the Fatman, Puppet Master 5 (1994), Sabrina, the Teenage Witch, Dr. Quinn, Medicine Woman, Invisible Mom II, The Young and the Restless, The Broken Hearts Club: A Romantic Comedy (2000), Besotted (2001), and Strong Medicine.

+She was in a TV movie, Cab to Canada (1998), which she said "was enough to make me never want to act again".

+In 1990 she was seeking financing for her screenplay The Spilling Moon about the first woman to trek along the Colorado River through the Grand Canyon.

+Personal life

+In early 1968 McBain visited U.S. troops in Vietnam on a Johnny Grant tour with fellow actress Melody Patterson.
+McBain was married to Rodney Burke, whom she met at a Buddhist camp, from 1972 until their 1974 divorce.
+The couple had one son, Evan.

 In 1982, McBain was beaten, robbed, and raped by two men in her garage in West Hollywood at 1:30 am on Christmas Day after she came home from a party.
 She began a second career as a rape victim counselor.

-They never found the culprits.
+The culprits were never found.
 "The shock of what happened caused loss of memory, inability to concentrate, and I'm still startled out of proportion," she said in 1990.

-1990s to 2001

-McBain appeared in Jake and the Fatman, Puppet Master 5 (1994), Sabrina, the Teenage Witch, Dr. Quinn, Medicine Woman, Invisible Mom II, The Young and the Restless, The Broken Hearts Club: A Romantic Comedy (2000), Besotted (2001), and Strong Medicine.

-She was in a TV movie Cab to Canada (1998) which she said "was enough to make me never want to act again".

-In 1990 she was seeking financing for her screenplay The Spilling Moon about the first woman to trek along the Colorado River through the Grand Canyon.